ctoroserey/Cost_studies/README.md

 ## Reproduce the preprint

-The paper can be reproduced in pdf format by running `Manuscript.Rmd` in R. The markdown file is organized so that code for the analyses precedes each written section.
+The paper can be reproduced in pdf format by running (Knitting) `Manuscript.Rmd` in R (blogdown required).
+The markdown file is organized so that code for the analyses precedes each written section.
 The files `sessionInfo_iMac.txt` and `sessionInfo_m1.txt` contain information about the environments used and tested to produce this manuscript.
 Docker image pending.